Sky Q

 We say 'stick on' but watching a film in 4K on Sky Q isn’t just a case of changing the channel.
 It’s all on-demand, so you have to download it first before you can watch it.
 Unlike HD downloads, which you can start watching almost immediately, it takes quite a lot longer before a 4K film has downloaded enough for you to press play.
 On our 12MB Sky broadband connection it took nearly three hours for the whole 18GB file for The Martian to download.

-Right now the catalogue is fairly limited too, plus there's some proper guff among what's on offer (not even 12K could improve Pixels).
-Fortunately it's growing all the time and there's some decent stuff on the Sky Store if you're willing to pay extra.
+While the catalogue is still a bit limited it's growing all the time, with a dozen or so new films added each month.
+There's some decent stuff on the Sky Store as well if you're willing to pay extra.
 With films that lend themselves to having extra pixels it's definitely worth the extra download time - just make sure you plan your night's viewing in advance.

 TV shows fall somewhere in-between.
 They don’t take so long to download (it was about 40 mins before a 44-minute episode of David Attenborough’s Galapagos was ready to play) but the impact also doesn’t tend to be quite so great.
-Until Sky has added big hitters such as Game of Thrones and Billions, or older shows like The Sopranos to its Ultra HD line-up, it’s the movies that are most likely to be your go-to 4K fix.
+The addition of Netflix expands the catalogue, but until Sky has added big hitters such as Game of Thrones, or older shows like The Sopranos to its Ultra HD line-up, it’s the movies that are most likely to be your go-to 4K fix.

 Sky Q review: Price

-And now we come to the thorny subject of price, and it's not all that straighforward.
+And now we come to the thorny subject of price, and it's not all that straightforward.

-The standard Sky Q Bundle costs £42 a month, £6 per month more expensive than the existing Sky HD Family Bundle, to which it's most comparable in terms of content.
-That content is essentially everything except Movies and Sport, which will add £17 a month or £25.50 a month respectively, or £34.50 if taken together.
+Technically you can get Sky Q for a £20 installation fee and £22-per-month subscription, but that’s only for the 1TB box, the basic channel package and doesn’t even include HD.

-On top of that selection of content, your extra £6 per month nets you streaming to one tablet (to which content can be synced for taking outside the house) and the ability to record three shows while watching a fourth live.
+In order to get a 2TB box and access to any 4K content you’ll need to front up £75 for the kit (plus £20 for one Mini box, £119 for a pair, £218 for three, or £317 for four) and £39 per month in subscription charges.
+If you just want the one main box, don’t want to stream to any tablets and don’t have a 4K TV you can save yourself £12 a month but installation goes up to £199.
+You no longer get to keep the boxes if you cancel your subscription either.

 Sky Q review: The verdict